One Fine Day (Chris Rea album): Reception

 Stefan Kyriazis of the Daily Express stated, "The endearing husky gravel of Rea’s voice, coupled with his undoubted guitar skills, ensures that his body of work remains in the rudest of health."
 Paul Whimpenny of Velvet Thunder wrote, "Chris Rea fans will immediately be drawn to the three new songs: If I Ever Break Free, an upbeat song with gospel touches in the chorus; Members Only, a fairly straight forward 12-bar blues tune; and One Night With You which sounds rather like Leonard Cohen being accompanied by an Oompah band!
 They are three pleasant songs but it’s certainly not a scandal that they haven’t been released before.
 The remaining six songs allow an interesting comparison with versions that were subsequently released, and in my view these original versions are often better.
 One Sweet Tender Touch is a case in point.
 It is recorded here brilliantly as a slow emotional bluesy song which sadly gets speeded up into a mainstream pop tune with the piano and Hammond replaced by a layer of sugary synths.
 Another chameleon-like song is Let Me Be The One, which originally appeared as a non-descript ballad on the B-side of Loving You, but here in its original guise is an infectious Springsteen-style rock’n’roll boogie...
 This album might not match up musically to those re-releases but it is a truly fascinating insight into the artist when on the cusp of that success."

-One Fine Day debuted #67 on the iTunes Italian Albums Chart.
+One Fine Day debuted No. 67 on the iTunes Italian Albums Chart.